 How long do you need to soak your BIAB gel in Acetone

-You need to soak your BIAB gel in acetone for 12-15 minutes.
+You will need to soak your BIAB gel in acetone for 12-15 minutes.
 But exactly how long you need to soak will vary based on how much filing you do before soaking and how old and worn out your BIAB manicure is.

 Related Article – BIAB Extensions are they good: Pros, Cons & How to DIY

 Recommended acetone to use when removing BIAB